Quincy Riley

 Quincy Cory DaShawn Riley (born May 26, 2001) is an American professional football cornerback for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Middle Tennessee Blue Raiders and Louisville Cardinals.
 Riley was selected by the Saints in the fourth round of the 2025 NFL draft.

 Early life

-Riley grew up in Columbia, South Carolina, and attended A.C.
-Flora High School where he lettered in football, basketball and track.
-Coming out of high school, Riley committed to play college football for the Middle Tennessee State Blue Raiders.
+Riley was born on May 26, 2001, in Columbia, South Carolina.
+He attended A.C.
+Flora High School in Columbia where he lettered in football, basketball and track.
+Coming out of high school, Riley committed to playing college football for the Middle Tennessee State Blue Raiders.

 College career

 Middle Tennessee

 In the 2019 season, Riley recorded three tackles.
 In the 2020 regular-season finale, he had his first career interceptions, as he picked off two pass against North Texas.
 During the 2021 season, Riley totaled 33 tackles with four and a half being for a loss, a sack and a half, nine pass deflections, five interceptions, and a touchdown, earning first-team all-Conference USA honors.
 After the season, he entered the NCAA transfer portal.